User Behavior Analytics

 Sense checking security analytics product promises

-If you’re buying an analytics/metrics tool that makes big claims about how it can turn your data into gold dust, here are some key pieces of information to obtain before you go ahead:
+If you’re buying an analytics/metrics tool that makes big claims about how it can turn your data into gold dust, here are some key pieces of information to obtain before

 - What data needs to be ingested by the tool for you to get the promised results?